 He nodded and took it from her wordlessly.
 "I'm going to shower before I sleep," he said.
 "Why don't you use the washroom first."

 "Okay," she agreed, wondering for a moment if his terse manner stemmed from embarrassment.
 As she brushed her teeth, she dismissed the thought.
-Couldn't be, could it?
+It couldn't be, could it?
+Naru, of all people, embarrassed to be spending a night in a hotel with her?

 When she had finished and returned to the main room he was sitting on the second bed, patiently waiting.
 He rose to his feet and paused, standing in the door.
 "Good night, Mai."
 A small smile crossed his lips.
 "Rest well."